 - Review page views.

 The values of these features place each property at a point in a four-dimensional space so it is easy to calculate the Euclidean distance between any pair of properties.
 The closest candidate by Euclidean distance is picked as the match.
-Because the features are all measured on different scales, they must first be standardized to make distance along one dimension comparable to distance along any other.
+Because the features are all measured on different scales, they must first be standardized to make distance along one dimension comparable to a distance along any other.

 A few pairs are so well matched that, according to this measure, they are distance 0 from each other.